heptarch/heptarch.github.io/drafts/quine.md

 ## Conclusion

 So, we've covered, in a brief and hopefully entertaining way, some different notions of self-reference arising from fixed point constructions of the diagonal lemma and Kleene's recursion theorem.
-This includes self-replacating objects called quines, anti-self-replicating objects I've baptised antiquines (which underlie important results in logic and metamathematics), and finally a curious property of self-replication called Löb's theorem, which points the way not only to recursive fixed points, but a structural method of safeguarding self-reference from unproductive replication.
+This includes self-replacating objects called quines, anti-self-replicating objects I've baptised antiquines (more conventionally called "liars" after the [Liar Paradox](https://en.wikipedia.org/wiki/Liar_paradox)), and finally a curious property of self-replication called Löb's theorem, which points the way not only to recursive fixed points, but a structural method of safeguarding self-reference from unproductive replication.